gordonjaychan1/KataDataAnalysis/README.md

 Tab bar now has thin vertical lines separating the four tab groups.
 The toggle is now a red-bordered pill sitting pinned to the right end of the tab bar.
-The red stats badge moved up into the header where the toggle used to be, next to the site title.
+The red stats badge moved up into the header where the toggle used to be, next to the site title. kata, athletes, tournaments, countries tabs now have an averages row male vs. female tab: has a "findings" section findings tabs have figure labels